nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 the receiver.
 The public certificate of the receiver is expected to be present in the `/etc/harmony-ap/tls-truststore.jks` file.

-In the default configuration the value of the `disableCNCheck` attribute is `false` which means that self-signed certificates can not be used.
-However, if self-signed certificates are used, the value of the `disableCNCheck` attribute must be set to `true`.
+In the default configuration the value of the `disableCNCheck` attribute is `false`.
+However, if self-signed certificates are used, the value of the `disableCNCheck` attribute might need to be set to `true`.
 In that case, the `/etc/harmony-ap/clientauthentication.xml` file should look like this:

 ```xml
 <http-conf:tlsClientParameters disableCNCheck="true" secureSocketProtocol="TLSv1.2"